Amit88k/Nagarro-Todo-List_Project/README.md

 # Nagarro-Todo-List_Project (Nodejs)
-This application allows users to keep track of tasks.
+This App lets you to organise your work in more efficient manner.
+By using this app you can add a todo, delete a todo or mark it as a complete.
 These tasks include a description.
 Every task can be edited or deleted.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.